Michael Chellis - Obituary

 Mike is survived by his wife of 47 years, Pam (Troutwine) Chellis, whom he married November 11, 1972; his sons, Shawn Chellis and his partner Beth, of Piqua, Ohio, and Tyrell Chellis from Eaton, Ohio; his siblings, Vickie Vince and her husband Dan, of Ontario, Canada, Andy Chellis of Florida, Cheri Johnson of Florida, and Brenda Hembree of Eldorado, Ohio.
 Mike also leaves behind his wonderful friends from the Goldwing Association, numerous nieces, nephews, great nieces and great nephews; his best buddies, Merrill and Tree Wysong, and other countless friends… too many to mention.

-A graveside memorial service, with full military honors conducted by the Greenville Honor Guard, will be held at 5:00 PM on Saturday, September 19, 2020, at Twin Creek Cemetery, 10717 Yohe Road, West Manchester, Ohio, with Bill Sowers officiating.
+A graveside memorial service, with full military honors conducted by the Greenville Honor Guard, will be held Saturday, September 19, 2020, 5 p.m., at Twin Creek Cemetery, 10717 Yohe Road, West Manchester, Ohio, with Bill Sowers officiating.

 Online condolences or Hugs-From-Home may be shared with Mike's family by visiting www.tribute funeral homes.com